 Portrait of a Type A Bohemian

 I reject the notion that you can either be a visionary or an operations manager.
-As an English and Philosophy major in college, I starred in theatre productions and tutored logic.
+As an English and Philosophy major in college, I took turns in theatre productions and tutored logic.
 I dream in stories and spreadsheets.
 If it means anything to you, the folks at Meyers-Briggs think I'm an INTJ that likes to think big and get things done.
 I consider myself a Type A Bohemian.

-Blakeslee's Americana folk-noir band Sweetbriar Rose has been featured at regional venues and festivals such as World Cafe Live, Bourbon & Branch, numerous Sexton Sideshow productions, the Philadelphia Folk Festival, the Brandywine Folk Festival, Bethlehem's Musikfest and at the New Jersey Folk Festival, at which she was honored with a singer-songwriter award in 2014.
-She was also awarded best songwriter and best Americana act at the Elephant Talk Music Awards in 2015.
+I’m the guitarist, lead vocalist, and songwriter for the folk-noir band Sweetbriar Rose, which plays regularly in the Philadelphia region.
+We’ve been featured at regional venues and festivals such as World Cafe Live, Bourbon & Branch, numerous Sexton Sideshow productions, the Philadelphia Folk Festival, the Brandywine Folk Festival, Haverford Music Festival, Bethlehem's Musikfest, and at the New Jersey Folk Festival, at which I was honored with a singer-songwriter award in 2014.
+I was also awarded best songwriter and best Americana act at the Elephant Talk Music Awards in 2015.